 Cupcake Decorating Tips

-- Make sure you let the lemon meringue cupcakes cool completely before frosting!!
+Make sure you let the lemon curd cupcakes cool completely before frosting!!

-- Once the meringue is piped, use a culinary blow torch to lightly toast the meringue.
+Once the Swiss meringue is piped, use a culinary blow torch to lightly toast the meringue.

 Recipe FAQ's